 Pros of Direct Modeling

-• Model is not disrupted when modifications are made.
-Furthermore, major adjustments can be made at any point
+The model is not disrupted when modifications are made.
+Furthermore, major adjustments can be made at any point.

-• No feature tree, so it can operate with generic CAD models (IGES/STEP files)
+There is no feature tree, so it can operate with generic CAD models (IGES/STEP files).

-• Procedure is sped up due to direct modifications.
-Hence, experimenting with design options becomes easier and faster
+The procedure is sped up due to direct modifications.
+Hence, experimenting with design options becomes easier and faster.

 Cons of Direct Modeling